-Architura was hired by the GSA to conduct a PDS study to analyze uses and propose building upgrades to completely install a new automatic fire sprinkler system, new HVAC system, new lighting and electrical services above all ceilings.
+Architura was hired by the GSA to conduct a preliminary design study to analyze building uses and propose upgrades to install a Facility wide new automatic fire sprinkler system, HVAC system, lighting, and electrical services above all ceilings.
 The work also included a detailed survey of specifications and construction elements to help the building comply as a LEED certified building.
-Principal, Chuck Kotterman is a LEED certified architect and worked with the GSA to developed specifications and estimates for LEED compliance.
-Estimated construction cost was $31,000,000.
-Services included architectural space analysis and construction phasing, HVAC, Fire Protection design and cost estimation.
-Critical analysis of working with the FBI, Homeland Security and CIA offices were included in the analysis of construction procedures.
+Principal, Chuck Kotterman, is a LEED certified architect and worked with the GSA to accomplish Gold level LEED compliance.
+Proposed construction cost was $31,000,000.
+Services included architectural.
+Critical analysis of working with the FBI, Homeland Security and CIA offices was included in the analysis of construction procedures.

 These projects include:

-- Designed a replacement of the cooling towers and controls
+- A replacement of the cooling towers and controls

-- Exterior wall panel cleaning and envirnmental administration
+- Exterior wall panel cleaning and environmental administration

 - Design to improve chilled water pumping systems